|

 Two editions of this Taigu Yiyin have survived:

-Like Zheyin Shizi Qinpu, this handbook consists of pieces with lyrics.
-However, they seem more genuinely to represent a sung tradition, as is discussed in the Zha Fuxi's introduction.
-And whereas no earlier source for the Zheyin lyrics has been found (the suspicion is that they were added because of a theory that qin music should be sung, but that most of the idiom is in fact purely instrumental), most lyrics here can be found in classical sources.
-These include two from Shi Jing and at least 20 from the Song dynasty edition of Yuefu Shiji, including all ten "qin pieces" of the Tang poet Han Yu.
+As mentioned, as with this 1511 handbook all the pieces in Zheyin Shizi Qinpu have lyrics added.
+However, the pieces in 1511 seem more genuinely to represent a sung tradition, as is discussed in the Zha Fuxi introduction.
+And whereas no earlier source for the Zheyin lyrics has been found (the suspicion is that they were added because of a theory that qin music should be sung, but that most of the idiom is in fact purely instrumental), most lyrics here in 1511 can be found in classical sources.

 This pairing of melodies with classical lyrics recalls descriptions of the work of the Song/Yuan dynasty qin player Yu Yan, but I have not heard that anyone has found specific connections.